Ghailen-Ben-Achour/Cpp-LibTorch-OpenCV-Torchvision/README.md

 ## Torch::Tensor to cv::MAT
 Two transformations are crucial when working with neural networks:
 1. Tensor to matrix
+	i.
+Use case: convert network tensor output to a Matrix and visualize it using OpenCV.
 2. Matrix to tensor